CodeYourFuture/syllabus/docs/git/index.md

 ### Versioning

-As we've said, Git is a version control tool - we use it to track different versions of files.
+We use Git to track different versions of files.

 You've probably in the past saved a document in a file with "draft" in its name, and then another with "version 1" in its name, and eventually one called "final", and then "really final", and then "final after feedback".
 It can be hard to know what the latest one is, and to track what order the files came in.
 But we keep these files around, because they were useful, and we may want to check something from them.